"Don't you read the papers?"

 - The U.S. economy will adapt and grow.

 - Stock prices will be higher in the future than they are now.

 Allow me to submit another "obvious" insight: With the stock market punishing many quality companies over concerns that may turn out to be overblown and short-term, now is a great time to buy shares of companies with strong financials, dedicated leadership, and great growth prospects.

 Morningstar's earnings will likely take a short-term hit due to decreased online advertising spending and areas such as investment consulting, where revenue is tied to asset-based fees.
 And the collapse of financial giants that use Morningstar's research is certainly troublesome.
-However, at nearly 60% off its 52-week high, I believe the sell-off is overdone.
+However, at more than 50% off its 52-week high, I believe the sell-off is overdone.

 The company boasts an impeccable balance sheet, with about $300 million in cash and no debt.
 And the recent market malaise could actually be a blessing in disguise.
 As the company noted in a recent investor Q&A session, "We believe the recent market downturn will leave investors looking for trusted sources of independent investment research ...
 Morningstar remains well-positioned to meet that need."

 Motley Fool co-founders Tom and David Gardner have identified plenty of promising companies that, like Morningstar, have strong financials, dedicated leadership, great growth prospects, and a discounted share price.
 So far, this strategy has paid off for Motley Fool Stock Advisor subscribers: Since 2002, the brothers' picks have beaten the S&P 500 by an average of 28 percentage points.
 To see all of Tom and David's recommendations, as well as their best bets for new money now, simply click here for a free 30-day trial.